zachary-krepelka/youtube-thumbnail-downloader/README.md

 This README file is intended to summarize the project altogether.
 It does not go into the specific operation of each script.
-You should read the full documentation with `-H` to understand what each option and command does in detail.

-You can use the following command to read the full documentation in your terminal without actually having to save the scripts to your computer.
+You should read the full documentation with `-H` for full understanding.
+You can use the following command to read the documentation in your terminal without actually having to save the scripts to your computer.
 Copy-and-paste it with the button to your right.

 ```bash
 for script in grabber manager; do wget -qO- https://raw.githubusercontent.com/zachary-krepelka/youtube-thumbnail-downloader/refs/heads/main/youtube-thumbnail-$script.sh | pod2text | less; done